 While the focus on relocation is the safety of your items, equal care must be given to the current and new property.
 In the rush to complete relocation, corners, flooring, ceilings and windows may get scratched, nicked, broken or damaged.
 These property damages during relocation can cause you problems with your property manager.

 Relocation does not end when you finally moved to your new place.
 One of the easiest things to overlook after relocation is your utilities.
-Do not expect that gas, phone, Internet and other utilities are all set up for you.
+Do not expect that gas, phone, Internet and other utilities are all set up for you workers compensation attorney group.
 You may have to endure one or two nights without the usual conveniences you have on your new place.

 The best way to solve these relocation problems is to prevent them from even happening!
 Citymove, an AFRA accredited removalist company, offers the best relocation services without encountering any of these problems.
 From highly trained and female-friendly movers to free utilities reconnection services, you just can’t go wrong with Citymove!
 Inquire about how you can save on your next relocation with Citymove here!